مقدمه

 🔹 Correct Answer: Pargetter

-🔹 **Analysis of the Answer:** The speaker clearly states her full name.
-The question directly requires the **surname**.
+🔹 Analysis of the Answer: The speaker clearly states her name as Edith **Pargetter**.
+The question requires the surname.

 ⚠️ Potential Traps: None, the answer is stated very directly.